kiniry/objective-c/s093030/assignment2/README.txt

 ---------- Polymorphism ----------

-Polymorphism can be several things.
+Polymorphism can be several things:

 Ad-hoc polymorphism or overloading is used to describe the ability to use the same syntax for different types.
 E.g. + for strings means